CodeWithNachi/docker-with-nachi/Concepts/L02WhatDoesaDockerPackage.md

 ```bash
 cat /etc/os-release
 ```
  * The ouptut should be like the image below.
-It looks like this docker container is not just a file system but also has an debian OS
+It looks like this docker container is not just a file system but also has a debian OS

 ## Experiment 06 (Inside the docker container prompt)
  * Now lets run the below command to list the processes in linux